-Each applicable pool/combination of pools must meet the minimum precision threshold stated in the Forest Project Protocol of +/- 20 percent at the 90 percent confidence interval.
+Each applicable pool/combination of pools must meet the minimum precision threshold of +/- 20 percent at the 90 percent confidence interval.
 Project Operators can improve the precision of their estimates through additional inventory effort, but can only include it in their reporting after the confidence estimate has been verified.
 Projects must include the uncertainty adjustment associated with their most recent verification effort.
-The emissions associated with site preparation activities (soil, shrubs, and herbaceous understory) are not subject to the same sequential sampling requirements and shall be verified according to the guidance for estimating site preparation emissions for reforestation projects in the online Quantification Guidance.

-Use of the Standardized Inventory Methodology (available on the Reserve's Forest Project Protocol webpage) will be considered to automatically meet the evaluation standards in Table 9.6 and does not need to be verified beyond ensuring proper implementation.
+Use of the Standardized Inventory Methodology (available on the Reserve's Forest Project Protocol webpage) will be considered to automatically meet the evaluation standards in Table 9.5 and does not need to be verified beyond ensuring proper implementation.
 The Reserve has also developed the Climate Action Reserve Inventory Tool (CARIT), an inventory management computer application that Project Operators may also optionally use to manage and update their forest inventories.
 The use of the Standardized Inventory Methodology does not obligate a Project Operator to use CARIT, nor does the use of CARIT obligate a Project Operator to use the Standardized Inventory Methodology.
 However, CARIT will only function properly if certain inventory standards are followed.
 Refer to the Quantification Guidance for more information.
-The level of field review during the verification of the project's onsite stocks is based on the programmatic risk (risk of inaccuracy to the entire forest offset program) and project risk (risk of inaccuracies at the project level).
-Small projects with low levels of reported reductions/removals are verified with a smaller number of plots than large projects with high levels of reported reductions/removals.
-All projects must be within the maximum acceptable error of ten percent (verifier estimates compared to project estimates).

-8.3.5.3 9.3.5.3 Measurement Specifics for Verifiers
+9.3.5.3 Measurement Specifics for Verifiers